hleebarton97/google-scripts/docs/README.md

 ```

 You may need to create a project and name it.

+Copy and paste the script into the function or
+replace the function.
+You can rename it if you
+prefer.

 You then need to setup a trigger for the function by
 clicking ```Edit > Current project's triggers```